 - established the National Vaccine Injury Compensation Program – vaccine injury claims against vaccine manufacturers cannot be filed in state or federal civil courts, but instead must be heard in the U.S. Court of Federal Claims, sitting without a jury, also known as “vaccine court”; and

 - required healthcare providers who administer vaccines to report certain vaccine injuries.

 The Vaccine Adverse Event Reporting System (VAERS)

 Established in 1990 and co-managed by the Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA), VAERS is a national early warning system to detect possible safety problems in U.S. licensed vaccines.
-In fact, it is the only post-market surveillance system healthcare providers are required to report to, but it is a passive reporting system, meaning it relies on individuals to send in reports of their experiences.
-Anyone can report to VAERS – patients, parents, caregivers and healthcare providers.
+In fact, it is the only post-market surveillance system healthcare providers are required to report, but it is a passive reporting system, meaning it relies on individuals to send in reports of their experiences.
+Reporting vaccine reactions and injuries to VAERS is something patients, parents, caregivers, and healthcare providers can do.
 But if someone doesn’t report the event, it never gets captured or reported.
 So while VAERS is not designed to determine if a vaccine caused a health problem and therefore one can not automatically infer causation from reports in VAERS, we know that injuries are underreported.
 In 2007, CDC awarded a grant to Harvard Pilgrim Health Care, Inc. to study and evaluate VAERS performance.
 They found that “adverse events from vaccines are common but underreported, with less than one percent reported“.

-(Except reactions to the COVID-19 vaccines – for those see below)
+(Except for reactions to the COVID-19 vaccines –

 Healthcare providers are required by law to report to VAERS: